 GENUINE BLUR 150 / 220i

-The Blur returned to the USA for 2010 (2012 for Cali), now sporting a 50% bigger 220cc motor.
+The Blur returned to the USA for 2010 (but not until 2012 in California) sporting a 50% bigger 220cc motor.
 This larger motor makes a lot more sense in the Blur than the 150cc engine ever did, because the Blur was designed from the ground up as a higher speed scooter.
 The Blur uses larger diameter 13” wheels, has disc stoppers front and rear and sports a wheelbase significantly longer than Genuine’s other scooters.
 In its original form the rest of the scooter was capable of speeds higher than the 150cc engine could generate.

 With the bump to 220cc, the Blur 220 also received a fuel injection system rather than a traditional carb.
 The 220i model also boasts an updated dash with a large tachometer on the left and a digital speedo on the right that also displays fuel, odometer and time.
 The earlier gauges were nice, but the 220i gauges are at another level.
 Other differences include bar ends on the 220i, a smaller integrated windscreen and external front blinkers below the handlebars replace the integrated ones that are now ornamental (although easily activated).
 JustGottaScoot provides a nice break down of the changes.